jordwalke/VimBox/README.md

 `VimBox` achieves its features through configuration of several plugins, but those should be considered implementation details of the `VimBox` distribution. `VimBox` uses modern editors as a "spec" for features and will configure several plugins in order to conform to that spec.

 - You can add any plugin you like using the `NeoBundle` command.
-- Edit `~/.vim/vimrc.custom.before` and `~/.vim/vimrc.custom.after`.
+- Add custom plugins using the `NeoBundle` command inside `~/.vim/.bundlesVimRc.custom`.
-- `~/.vim/vimrc.custom.before` is executed before the stock plugins are configured.
-- `~/.vim/vimrc.custom.after` is executed after the stock plugins are configured.
+- Customize `~/.vim/vimrc.custom.before` to configure Vim before any of the bundles are loaded, and customize `~/.vim/vimrc.custom.after` to configure Vim after plugins are loaded.

 Customizing:
 ---------
 In `~/.vim/vimrc.custom.before`/`~/.vim/vimrc.custom.after` you may set any options you like.
-(See "Plugin System" section below).
+(See "Plugin System" section above).

 `VimBox` will look to see if you have defined the following variables defined in your `~/.vim/vimrc.custom.before`: